dbos-inc/eslint-plugin/README.md

 The fastest way to get started with DBOS is by following the [quickstart](https://docs.dbos.dev/getting-started/quickstart), where you'll learn how to get a backend running in less than five minutes.

-The tutorial and examples include setup of `eslint` with this plugin.
+See [here](https://docs.dbos.dev/api-reference/static-analysis) for more info on this plugin.

 ## Additional Documentation